 It is after 5pm, November 7, and passengers stand milling on the dock next to the Dignity.
 The Free Gaza movement is again setting its boat to sea, en route to the Gaza Strip, to enter by the only means possible: Gaza’s waters.

 Two years of planning and organizing enabled the first voyage of two boats to sail in August to Gaza, unloading 42 human rights supporters to a disbelieving, cheering, crowd in Gaza’s harbour, equally shocking those around the world who’d been holding their breath.

-Clare Short, former UK Secretary of State for International Development, Lord Ahmed Nazir, of the UK House of Lords, and Israeli journalist Amira Hass are among this boatload of would-be siege-breakers, including 11 European parliamentarians who were denied entrance through the Rafah border crossing in Egypt.
+Clare Short, former UK Secretary of State for International Development, Lord Nazir Ahmed, of the UK House of Lords, and Israeli journalist Amira Hass are among this boatload, including 11 European parliamentarians who were denied entrance through the Rafah border crossing in Egypt.

 It is smooth sailing thus far, a few hours into the trip, and worries of sea-sickness pass as the MPs and stray activists pass the hours under incredible stars in conversation.
 The fifteen hour voyage affords ample time for speculation.